jjlee-22/MemeCart/readme.md

 ## MemeCart

-This is just a basic e-commerce I built as a way to learn and implement all web CRUD applications
+This is just a basic e-commerce site I built as a way to learn and implement all web CRUD applications

 Pick a meme and buy it.
 Taxes excluded.
 Admins can inflate the prices as they please.